aleksandr-rakov/hid-a320/README.md

 hid-a320
 ========

-Lenovo Ideacentre a320 linux keyboard driver.
+Lenovo Ideacentre A320 linux keyboard driver.

+It should work on Ideacentre A300 and Ideacentre A320

 Fix Shift, Alt, and Ctrl keys press.

 Install